mperham/blog/content/post/2022/sidekiq-7-0-beta.md

 bundle install --prerelease
 ```

+## Commercial Considerations

+There is no compatible version of Sidekiq 7.x for Sidekiq Pro or Sidekiq Enterprise yet.
+If you use Pro or Ent, **please lock your app to Sidekiq 6.x** as described below so you don't accidentally pick up 7.x.
+I will announce new versions of Sidekiq Pro and Ent in the next few weeks.

 ## How Not to Get the Beta

 If you do not want to risk breaking things, please make sure your Sidekiq version is locked to a major version.
 Here's how to lock to 6.x versions:

 ```ruby
 gem "sidekiq", "<7"